lemur-bookstores/secure-stack/.development-guide/client-auth-provider.md

 2. SessionProvider stores `user` in context, access token in memory, refresh token via cookie helper.
 3. Middleware injects `Authorization: Bearer <accessToken>` into queries/mutations.
 4. On 401, middleware attempts refresh using cookie; on success, updates access token and retries original request.
-5. Server components call `getServerSession()` (reads cookies, validates via `/auth/session` endpoint) and hydrate initial session into SessionProvider to avoid waterfalls.
+5. Server components call `getServerSession()` which first inspects the session/refresh cookies, decodes the JWT payload locally, and only calls `/api/auth/session` as a fallback before hydrating SessionProvider to avoid waterfalls.

 ## API Surface